iambyk/Hesaplamali--Muhendislik-Proje1/README.md

 This repository contains the code section for the first project of the Introduction to Computational Engineering course.

-About the Project
+About the Project:

 The main objective of this project is to model a real-world service system in a computer environment.
 By utilizing a discrete event simulation method, the project simulates a bank queue to calculate the average waiting time for customers.
 The modeled system consists of a single bank teller , where customers arrive at random intervals and wait in line if the teller is busy.
 When the teller becomes available, the next customer in the queue is served.

-Model Parameters
+Model Parameters:

     Interarrival Time: Follows an exponential distribution with an average of 5 minutes.